Ever since I watched (and re-watched) the movie The English Patient, I’ve dreamed of seeing the Sahara Desert sand dunes in North Africa.

 As a consequence, I ended up selecting Erg Chebbi as our dunes venue as it was the “safe” bet for meeting my vision.
 The trade-off is this area has more tourists than more remote desert spots like Erg Chegaga.
 In the end I weighed priorities and determined being solo in the desert wasn’t important to us.

 That said, in the end, the number of groups we ran into were very small.
 I go back to point one here.
 It takes time and effort to get to the Sahara Desert in Morocco and only determined travelers will keep it on their itinerary.
 There’s no “just passing through” these dunes.

 Sunset Camel Trek

-Getting to the dunes involves a hour of on and off-road driving through a barren stretch of desert.
-Experienced “desert drivers” and well-equipped cars courtesy of Kensington Tours ensured this trip was stress free.
+Getting to the dunes involves an hour of on- and off-road driving through a barren stretch of desert.
+Experienced “desert drivers” and well-equipped cars ensured this trip was stress-free.
 We arrived at the Erg Chebbi sand dunes just in time to hop on camels for a sunset ride.

 Was it worth it?

 Every expectation was exceeded.
 Everything about these dunes is surreal and vivid — the color, the shadows, the sky.
 There’s nothing about this place that is familiar or usual — the very essence of experiential travel in my book.